Government of India: Cabinet secretary

 The cabinet secretary is generally the senior-most officer of the Indian Administrative Service.
 The cabinet secretary ranks 11th on the Indian order of precedence.
-The cabinet secretary is under the direct charge of the prime minister.
-Presently, the Cabinet Secretary of India is Rajiv Gauba, IAS.
+The cabinet secretary is under the direct charge of the Prime Minister.
+Presently, the Cabinet Secretary of India is V. Somanathan, IAS.

 Judiciary

-India's independent union judicial system began under the British, and its concepts and procedures resemble those of Anglo-Saxon countries.
-The Supreme Court of India consists of the chief justice and 33 associate justices, all appointed by the president on the advice of the Chief Justice of India.
-The jury trials were abolished in India in the early 1960s, after the famous case KM Nanavati v. the State of Maharashtra, for reasons of being vulnerable to media and public pressure, as well as to being misled.
+India's independent centralised judicial system began under the British, and its concepts and procedures resemble those of Anglo-Saxon countries.
+The Supreme Court of India consists of a Chief Justice and 37 associate justices, all appointed by the President on the recommendations of a collegium of senior judges.
+Jury trials were abolished in the early 1960s, following KM Nanavati v. the State of Maharashtra.
+However, the impact of the case on the abolition of jury trials is disputed.

 Unlike its United States counterpart, the Indian justice system consists of a unitary system at both state and union levels.
-The judiciary consists of the Supreme Court of India, high courts at the state level, and district courts and Sessions Courts at the district level.
+The judiciary consists of the Supreme Court of India, High Courts at the state level, and District Courts and Sessions Courts at the district level, in addition to various tribunals and special courts.